slamice/wri/hipsters/chapter08.md

 She took a pause, ignoring me, and stuttered, "Th-there were a few of those, yea."

 I thought for a bit, "I mean there were some that were just, I don't know, like, 'in general' people.
 But there are always a few gems."
-And I gestured to her, htorwing a flirt.
-The atmosphere was suddenly an accident.
-Immediately embarrassed.
+And I gestured to her, throwing a flirt.
+But I forgot who I was, who Renee was for just that second.
+Suddenly the was an accident.
+Immediately my face embarrassed with my eyes looking away.

 We rode the train with a few other direly bored riders.
 They wore their experiences as if like they were shaken or beaten up.
-All of them were doing laundry, wearing the shirt they wear on the day they do laundry.
-I threw a few glances at the crowd, then w few back at the bird.
+All of them were doing laundry, wearing the shirt they wear on the days they do laundry.
+I threw a few glances at the crowd, then snuch a few back at the bird.

 "I didn't talk too much.
 You werked a...
 Sha-me technologies?
 SHA-ke?
 La-ke?"
 She pronounced slowly, stuttering, wavering like a rag on a rustled laundry line (clothespin).